Categories

 There is a lovely show of snowdrops in the centre of Baslow just opposite The Devonshire Arms.
 This one is perfect for anyone who wants a drive-by show.
 My own beloved Grannie used to get so much joy from seeing seasonal wildflowers from the car, long after she was able to walk very far.

-After a potter around the village, The Devonshire Arms is perfectly nice for a drink or lunch etc (and then you could park in their car park).
-Or head to the Cavendish Hotel for a more decadent treat.
+After a potter around the village, The Devonshire Arms is perfectly nice for a drink or lunch etc (and then you could park in their car park), or treat yourself to refreshments at the Cavendish Hotel.

 To combine seeing the snowdrops with a proper walk, the fabulous Peak District Kids website lists this pram friendly walk which starts and ends in Baslow.

-From Baslow, it’s a very short drive to the glorious Peak Edge Hotel – a perfect place for eating and drinking and obviously staying.
+From Baslow, it’s a very short drive to the glorious Peak Edge Hotel – great for eating and drinking and obviously staying – although I’d also recommend checking out the beautiful, eco-friendly holiday cottages at Wild & Other (a 20 acre rewilding site just outside of Baslow).

 I hope you’ve enjoyed this guide to the best places to find snowdrops in Derbyshire.
 I would love to hear if you know of anywhere else with impressive displays.
 Please comment below or tag me on social media – scroll down for the pink icons on the right hand side to follow me on your favourite channel.